weldonj/CA4023_Assignment_2/Intro.md

 **Best model -**

-The best model and setup that I found, with instructions on how to use it for the Hidden set
+The best model and setup that I found, with instructions on how to use it for the hidden set